Mithramukund/BLENDED_LERNING_Implementation-of-Multiple-Linear-Regression-Model-with-Cross-Validation/README.md

 ```
 /*
 Program to implement the multiple linear regression model for predicting car prices with cross-validation.
-Developed by: Aaliya Fathima
+Developed by: MITHRA MUKUNDAA
-RegisterNumber: 212223230001
+RegisterNumber: 212222100026
 */
 # Importing necessary libraries
 import pandas as pd